ExploringSecurity/Lab-notes/Lab 01 - Creating our lab environment.md

    > 💡 Base Memory: Allocate a minimum of 2048 MB RAM (more for better performance).
    > 💡 Processors: 1 CPU (more for better performance)

-7. The default login is kali for the user and kali for the password!
+> :writing_hand: The default login is kali for the user and kali for the password!

-## Updatinh Kali

-1. Open a terminal and run: ```sudo apt update && sudo apt upgrade```
+6. Update your kali, Open a terminal and run: ```sudo apt update && sudo apt upgrade```